OnbeU/bcamp-materials/content/en/docs/Microservices Dev Bootcamp/005. Ready/_index.md

 ---

 {{% alert title="Sorry, Steve and Linus" color="warning" %}}
-This training module assumes you're running Windows.
+This training module assumes that you're running Windows.
 Along the way we might also include some info for you Mac/Linux people, but mostly you're on your own.
 {{% /alert %}}